How to protect your pension in a divorce

-Despite pensions often being one of the most substantial assets of marriage, contributing more to the overall pot of matrimonial property than anything apart from the family home, they do not always take the prominence they deserve when it comes to negotiating a financial settlement.
+Despite pensions often being one of the most substantial assets of the marriage they do not always take the prominence they deserve when it comes to negotiating a financial settlement.

 What are the ways of dealing with a pension in divorce?

 There are essentially five options for divorcing couples when deciding how to split their pension pots upon separation:

 - Pension Sharing – this is where one party is given a percentage share of their former partner’s pension pot.
 A Pension Sharing Order needs to be obtained from the court which states the details of the pension share.
 The pension share is called a pension credit – and this can be transferred into an existing or new pension scheme.
 The advantage of pension sharing is that it provides a clean break between divorcing parties.

 - Pension Offsetting – this is where one party keeps their pension in its entirety, in exchange for matrimonial assets of the same value.
 For example,if the husband’s pension is worth £100,000, he could give his wife £100,000 in cash and keep his pension.
 This option can also result in a clean break.